bramstein/fontloader/README.md

 * iOS 4.2+
 * Opera 11+

 Other browser may work, but are not extensively tested.
 Please [open an issue](https://github.com/bramstein/fontloader/issues) if you think a browser should be supported but isn't.
+Tests are run automatically on all supported browsers using [BrowserStack](http://www.browserstack.com) and [browserstack-test](https://github.com/bramstein/browserstack-test).

 ## Copyright and License